 Although meta descriptions do not directly affect search engine results, they are, however, highly important in getting traffic to your site.
 Without a well-written meta description, users will not likely visit your site (clickthrough rates) due to the fact that your page doesn’t appear to suit their needs.
 So meta descriptions won’t change your ranking on SERPs but they will encourage searchers to visit your page.

 In conclusion, there are a lot of misconceptions about search engine optimization.
 This is mainly due to the fact that the algorithms are constantly being updated and practices that once worked may now be obsolete.
-Tune in again for the next part of this series.
+Tune in at Blue Water Marketing again for the next part of this series.

 If you don’t think you have the time or the understanding, check out our SEO services or give us a call.